pandacms/panda_cms/README.md

 `cd` into your directory (e.g. `demo`) and run `bin/dev`.
 You'll see a basic website has automatically been created for you at http://localhost:3000/

 The easiest way for you to get started is to visit http://localhost:3000/admin and login with your GitHub credentials.
 As the first user, you'll automatically have an administrator account created.

+When you're ready to configure further, you can set your own configuration in `config/initializers/panda_cms.rb`.
+Make sure to turn off the default `github` account creation options!

 ### Existing applications